-Program: This program provides information on child abuse and neglect to children, students, parents, educators, and mandated reporters.
-Training is conducted for other groups, including the faith community, foster parents and civic groups, which includes statistics, recent data reporting guidelines, and general information about the prevention of child abuse/neglect.
-Each year the program manager provides presentations for hundreds of people: any group that will listen.
+Program: This program provides information on child abuse and neglect to children, students, parents, grandparents, educators, and mandated reporters.
+Training is conducted for other groups, including the faith community, foster parents, and civic groups, which includes statistics, recent data reporting guidelines, and general information about the prevention of child abuse/neglect.
+Each year the program manager provides presentations for any group that will listen.
 “Safe Sanctuaries” training is available to churches needing training for those who work with children and youth in their churches.
 This training can be adapted to the needs and requirements of individual churches.
-Crisis intervention and brief counseling services are available when requested by schools, individuals or other groups.

 Local annual events help raise awareness of child abuse issues and provide a vehicle for community participation in the prevention of abuse.
 Child Abuse Prevention Month activities in April help raise awareness in both Murray and Whitfield Counties through the “Pinwheels for Prevention” campaign and utilization of the media.
 Pinwheels are displayed at the Murray County Courthouse and on the lawn of the Dalton City Hall with each pinwheel representing a reported case of abuse or neglect in that county.
 Each pinwheel often represents more than one child in a family.
-In 2013 there were 1,147 reports in Whitfield County and 346 in Murray.
-A ceremony is held at each location with a guest speaker to emphasize the importance of being involved in the prevention efforts of the community.
-In 2013 emphasis was placed on the prevention of bullying.
-It is important for us to remember that for each pinwheel on the lawn someone had the courage to report.
-Recognition is given to those who work in the field of child welfare and also to those in the community who simply care.
+In 2021, there were 1386 reports in Whitfield County and 725 in Murray.

 We believe that the diligence of FSC in sharing information about abuse and neglect has contributed to better reporting in our area.
 With the prevalence of drug and alcohol abuse, long work hours, and stress in our area, it has been difficult to expect a marked decrease in reported abuse in the next year.
-Since 2004, at least 6,000 adults have received training and/or support through the Child Abuse Education Program.
-Over 8,000 individuals receive services each year with one part-time staff member and a few volunteers.
+Since 2004, thousands of adults have received training and/or support through the Child Abuse Education Program.
+Over 7,000 individuals receive services each year with one part-time staff member and a few volunteers.

 Grief and loss education has also been available in recent years to meet a need in the community.
-Our child abuse educator, also a counselor, often is called to the local schools when a crisis or death has occurred.
+Our child abuse educator is also a counselor and is sometimes called to the local schools when a crisis or death has occurred.
 Direct services to students and FSC staff have been helpful during the past several years.
-Sessions on Grief, Loss and Suicide Prevention has been provided to students in Murray County in past years, and similar information has been provided at Southeast each year and Dalton High School when requested.
-This particular session is available to any middle or high school.
-Because grief and loss issues are often symptomatic of child abuse survivors, this topic has proven to be increasing in interest in the community.
-Workshops on grief and loss have been provided additionally for grandparents, camp participants, staff and other adults in the community.
-Within the past few years there has been an increased interest in workshops on stress.
-These workshops are tailored to specific audiences from children to adults and are from 45 minutes to two hours in length.
+Sessions on Grief, Loss, and Suicide Prevention are available when requested.
+Because grief and loss issues are often symptomatic of child abuse survivors, this topic has proven to be increasing in interest in the community

 Mission Statement: The prevention of child abuse and neglect by providing awareness of child abuse issues to community members through educational and support programs.